shipu06/sociallibrary/README.md

 1. Run `npm install`
 2. Go to client directory `cd client`
 3. Run `npm install`
+4. Go to parent directory and run npm run dev
-4. Open http://localhost:3000 to view it in the browser.
+5. Open http://localhost:3000 to view it in the browser.

 The page will automatically reload if you make changes to the code.
 You will see the build errors and lint warnings in the console.